Machine profile #2

 With its power, versatility, accuracy and speed, this machine isn’t just going to give our members’ making practices a whole new edge, it will help them become more informed, skilled, holistic designers and makers.
 Instead of having to send a job to somewhere that will process it for you because you don’t know how to operate or access a CNC router yourself, you can come to FAB9 and perform every part of the designing and manufacturing process yourself.

 Tours are the best way to experience FAB9.
-FAB9 will be running preview tours, Thursdays evenings from 6–7pm prior to our opening 4 June 2019.
+FAB9 will be running tours.
 Book a tour today

 Article authored by Genevieve Callaghan from research conducted by Ying Zhang, for FAB9.